• Skip to primary navigation

 And while you can use other extracts, you'll need to add a lot more to create the same depth of flavor.
 And this may slightly affect the outcome of your truffles.
 So, I highly recommend using LorAnn oils.

 Many Amish and Mennonite bulk food stores carry these little bottles of oils.
-But if you can't find any locally, you can always order them online.
+But if you can't find any locally, you can always order them at Amazon.

 Mocha Truffles